ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 When you order a new VMware vCenter instance, you choose the instance location and specification. {{site.data.keyword.vmwaresolutions_short}} then uses your previously selected {{site.data.keyword.cloud_notm}} user name and API key to orchestrate the entire process of ordering, installing, and configuring your virtualization environment.
 This includes:

 1. Ordering VLANs and subnets for networking.
-2. Ordering {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} with vSphere Hypervisor installed.
+2. Ordering {{site.data.keyword.cloud_notm}} bare metal servers with vSphere Hypervisor installed.
 3. Deploying and configuring VMware vCenter Server with embedded Platform Services Controller, VMware NSX Manager, Controllers, and Edge Services Gateways.
 4. Ordering and configuring your cluster storage, including VMware vSAN or {{site.data.keyword.cloud_notm}} Endurance storage.
 5. Deploying an IBM management component called the IBM CloudDriver.
 6. Deploying and configuring any addon services that you selected for your instance.
 7. Validating the installation and configuration of the environment.

-You select the {{site.data.keyword.CloudDataCent_notm}} where you want to provision your instance.
-Provided the hardware is available in your selected {{site.data.keyword.CloudDataCent_notm}}, the instance provisioning process typically takes less than 24 hours.
+You select the {{site.data.keyword.cloud_notm}} data center where you want to provision your instance.
+Provided the hardware is available in your selected {{site.data.keyword.cloud_notm}} data center, the instance provisioning process typically takes less than 24 hours.

 Once your instance has been provisioned, if you are connected to your {{site.data.keyword.cloud_notm}} account through a VPN, you can connect to your vCenter server directly from your workstation web browser.